emdorgan/react-portfolio/README.md

 * Figure out how to link Fontawesome icons
 * Figure out if the nav bar turning into a dropdown works
-* Build the Home component
 * Build the Project component
 * Build the Portfolio (that holds the projects) component
-* Build the About component
 * Build the Contact component
 * Build the Footer component